CraftAcademy/atm_challenge_2021-1/README.md

 In order to keep track of our customers we want to assign each account to a separate person

-As a user I would like to be able to check my balance on my card/account.
+As an ATM operator
+In order for the right person to make a withdrawl
+I want each person to have a separate account